 Javernick decided to leave it at that, and after taking a few more photos, he walked back down to his car.
 Let the country bumpkins think the sub was a bomb.
 He didn’t have the patience to argue with know-it-all halfwits and the Inland Empire seemed to be full of them.
 He climbed in the caddy, revved up the big V-16, and intentionally spun the wheels in the gravel on his way out of the parking area.

 He topped off the gas tank in Barstow.
 The Mohave was a vast stretch of unpeopled, bone-dry desert, and a bad place to run out of fuel.
-He took his time on the washboard dirt road that comprised that section of the Arrowhead Trail and when he found some shade under a corrugated tin roof at a picnic area, he took an extended break to give the airship a chance to catch up.
+He took his time on the washboard dirt road that comprised that section of the Arrowhead Trail.
+He found some shade under a corrugated tin roof at a picnic area and decided to take a break to give the airship a chance to catch up.
 He broke out a quart of bootleg hooch and used the time to study the Cadillac’s owner’s manual, something he’d never thought of doing before, but found it packed with useful information, like how to change the tiny lightbulb that illuminated the ashtray at night.
 When he began to nod off from the boredom, he walked around the beat-up picnic table in circles to stay awake and then looked to the west, wondering why the airship was taking so long to catch up.

 The Disappointment’s pilot, Bentley Butts, had the throttle wide-open, but countering the thermal updrafts in the open desert was slowing the airship down, even with all six of the 750 horsepower diesel engines draining the fuel reserves at an alarming rate—each one powered its own 60-foot diameter propeller.
 The gondola had a bridge and crew’s quarters towards the front.
 The rest of it was cargo bays, most of them empty.